replicatedhq/kurl.sh/src/markdown-pages/add-ons/k3s.md

 addOn: "k3s"
 ---

-[K3s](https://k3s.io/) is a lightweight Kubernetes distribution built by Rancher for IoT and edge computing.
+[K3s](https://k3s.io/) is a lightweight Kubernetes distribution built by Rancher for the Internet of Things (IoT) and edge computing.

-Rather than using the [Kubernetes add-on](/docs/add-ons/kubernetes), which uses kubeadm to install Kubernetes, the K3s add-on can be used to install the K3s distribution.
+Rather than using the [Kubernetes add-on](/docs/add-ons/kubernetes), which uses `kubeadm` to install Kubernetes, the K3s add-on can be used to install the K3s distribution.
 This distribution includes Kubernetes as well as several add-ons for networking, ingress, and more.

-There are several reasons to use K3s instead of Kubernetes (Kubeadm).
+There are several reasons to use K3s instead of Kubernetes (`kubeadm`).
 The main reason is that K3s is simpler than upstream Kubernetes, so it is easier to support.
 K3s is packaged as a single binary that is less than 50MB.
-It reduces the dependencies and steps needed to install, run, and update Kubernetes, as compared to kubeadm.
+It reduces the dependencies and steps needed to install, run, and update Kubernetes, as compared to `kubeadm`.
 In addition, K3s has lower [CPU and RAM requirements](https://rancher.com/docs/k3s/latest/en/installation/installation-requirements/#hardware).

-By default, K3s uses sqlite3 as the storage backend instead of etcd.
+By default, K3s uses `sqlite3` as the storage backend instead of etcd.

 ## Operating System Compatibility
 The K3s add-on is currently supported on CentOS and Ubuntu.